yuvalmGS/gigaspaces-wiki-jekyll/xap100adm/web-management-console-starting.markdown

 Note that you can also use the `WEBUI_JAVA_OPTIONS` environment variable to set any JVM parameter, such as heap size (defaults to `-Xmx512m`) and other JVM settings.

-In order to define user name login field as mandatory use `com.gigaspaces.webui.username.mandatory` system property.
+In order to disable anonymous login, use `com.gigaspaces.webui.username.mandatory` system property.
 Here is an example on how it's done:

 {% inittab starting-stanalone|top %}
 {% tabcontent Linux %}